 With a large following, Tim McGraw is consistently one of the biggest touring acts of the year.
 Now McGraw is embarking on his brand new Shotgun Rider Tour.
 Search for an upcoming concert in the schedule below and then get your Tim McGraw tickets.

 |Date & Time||Event||Location|

-Enter your email address below and we'll alert you as soon as tickets become available in our exchange for Route 91 Harvest Festival: Lady Antebellum, Tim McGraw, Keith Urban & Florida Georgia Line - 3 Day Pass in Las Vegas, Nevada on Oct 02, 2015.
+Enter your email address below and we'll alert you as soon as tickets become available in our exchange for Tortuga Music Festival - 3 Day Pass in Fort Lauderdale, Florida on Apr 15, 2016.

 Samuel Timothy McGraw was born on May 1, 1967, in Delhi, Louisiana, to waitress Elizabeth D'Agostino Trimble and professional baseball player Tug McGraw.
 McGraw went to Northeast Louisiana University on a baseball scholarship in order to study sports medicine, but he quickly became interested in music instead.
 At school he joined a band called the Electones and learned to play guitar, on which he would frequently perform in order to earn money from tips.
 In 1989, McGraw decided to drop out of college and head to Nashville in order to pursue a full-time career in music.